draeger-lab/refinegems/docs/source/help.rst

 If the parameter ``lab_strain`` is set to ``True`` it is assumed that the input model was created for a strain of an organism for which so far no data is available in any database.
 To get sufficient information for the knowledge-base stored within the model of the strain the ``PGAB`` pipeline described in ``SPECIMEN`` should be used before model creation.
-The resulting FASTA from the ``PGAB`` pipeline can then be used als input for CarveMe and is then also required as additional input for :py:mod:`~refinegems.curation.polish`.
+The resulting FASTA from the ``PGAB`` pipeline can then be used as input for CarveMe and is then also required as additional input for :py:func:`~refinegems.curation.curate.polish_model`.
 In this case the parameter ``lab_strain`` should be set to ``True``.